bl4de/research/raa-ransomware-analysis/README.md

 This writeup is focused mostly on how JavaScript works in RAA rather than on details of eg. modifying Windows Registry.
 But as there's a lot of Windows Script Host API used here, I've added reference links for couple of interesting resources, mostly on MSDN pages, if someone will want to dig a little bit more.

-File **raa.js** contains original content of RAA downloaded from malwr.com, and other files contains eg. extracted RTF files or parts of RAA code which was created and executed "on the fly".
+File **raa.js** contains original content of RAA downloaded from malwr.com.
+Other folders and files contains eg. extracted RTF files or parts of RAA code which I've created and executed "on the fly" to find how exactly some parts of the code works.

 When I've started to work on this, I've tried to refactor variables and function names to something more meaningful.
 Unfortunately, this did not help much, so I decided not to do this at all.
 Original names have the same impact on code readability.